 Five MDR Service Principles to Reduce Risk in Mid-Sized Enterprises

-If you run a smaller enterprise or a mid-sized organization, you might think that hackers have bigger fish to fry and won’t set their sites on you.
-That line of thinking is risky, though.
+If you are responsible for IT security for an organization with less than 2,500 employees and the “core” Microsoft security, you might think that hackers have bigger fish to fry and won’t set their sites on you.
+That line of thinking is risky.
 As cybercrime skyrockets, no organization is immune to attack, but implementing an MDR Service in advance is easy, affordable and will stop even the most advanced attacks.
 To truly reduce your risk, though, the solution you choose must be appropriate for your IT environment.
 These five principles will help you shift your thinking and reduce your cyber risk.

 1. Assume the mindset: Defenses can and will be penetrated

-- Even though the top cyber headlines are focused on large, Fortune 500 breaches, do not think you are immune.
+- Even though the top cyber headlines are focused on large, Fortune 500 breaches, you are not immune.
 Cybercriminals do not discriminate by business scale now that they have automated threats and tools like Ransomware as a Service.

 - The two most common types of cyber attacks for mid-size companies are Microsoft 365 Account Takeover (via phishing watering hole, brute force attacks and combolist purchase) and Ransomware (via advanced endpoint exploit, session hijack and SAML token theft).
 Both of these are devastating to any organization.
 They can lead to financial damage including wire fraud, ransom payments, business interruption, brand damage, and massive increases in cyber insurance renewals.

-- Using the NIST model, the MDR Service must directly invest in the Detect, Respond, and Recover portions of the security lifecycle to be effectively protected from these attacks across endpoint and your Microsoft 365 services (which contains your identity and must be included)
+- Based on the NIST model, the MDR Service must directly invest in the Detect, Respond, and Recover portions of the security lifecycle to be effectively protected from these attacks across endpoint and your Microsoft 365 services (which contains your identity and must be included)